Group of light-brown-&-tan guanacos stands in a bright green grassy field with snowcapped peaks in the background on a sunny day.

 Lazo Weber Hike (ACTIVE) – TUE, FRI

-Sarmiento Lake & Fauna Trail (EASY) – WED, SAT
+Sarmiento & Sarmiento Chico Lakes (EASY) – MON, SAT

-This predominantly flat trek boasts stunningly diverse natural scenery and offers the chance to feast your eyes upon a startlingly blue lake, which is secluded from all the other water systems of the area.
-There will be ample opportunity to spot many graceful guanacos and great grebes along the way.
-First examine the geology of the area’s turbidite rock folds, before descending the isthmus that separates Lake Sarmiento from Lake Sarmiento Chico (the two lakes were once a single mass of water), walking along a slight slope, and ambling beside the eastern edge of Lake Sarmiento Chico.
-Arrive at an impressive bay on the western side of Lake Sarmiento, admiring a breathtaking view, then begin your ascent back to the van.
-From here, drive back eastwards along the northern shore of Sarmiento Lake until you reach the starting point of the Fauna Trail.
-As you walk northwards along the trail, look for fauna on the Patagonian plains including guanacos, ostrich-like ñandús and maybe the occasional puma print!
-Pass by Goic lagoon, and after an approximate 3-mile relaxed walk, reach the Laguna Amarga ranger station to be driven back to EcoCamp.
+This peaceful, predominantly flat hike features incredibly diverse natural landscapes and offers the opportunity to delight in a strikingly blue lake, which is isolated from all other aquatic systems in the area.
+There will be plenty of opportunities to spot many elegant guanacos and grebes along the way.
+We will first examine the geology of the area’s turbidite rock folds, before descending the isthmus that separates Lake Sarmiento from Lake Sarmiento Chico (the two lakes were once a single body of water), walking along a slight slope and wandering along the eastern edge of Lake Sarmiento Chico.
+You will eventually reach a stunning bay on the western side of Lake Sarmiento, admiring a stunning view that could easily be mistaken for a work of art.
+Here you can also study the calcium deposits characteristic of the area.
+Then your ascent back to the van begins, and along the way you will come across a stunning panoramic view of Lake Sarmiento from its western shore, looking towards its eastern shore shining on the horizon.
 Activity: Nature Walk.
-Distance: 6 miles.
-Walking Time: 5 hours.
-Altitude: 660 feet.
+Distance: 3 miles.
+Walking Time: 2 hours.
+Altitude: 501 feet.

 Accommodations